Nathan Knight: Minnesota Timberwolves (2021–2023)

 For the 2021–22 season, Knight signed another two-way deal, this time with the Minnesota Timberwolves and their G League affiliate, the Iowa Wolves.
 In his first career NBA start on December 27, 2021, Knight recorded 20 points, 11 rebounds, one steal, and one block in a win against the Boston Celtics.
 He averaged 3.7 points and 2.3 rebounds in 37 appearances.

 On July 23, 2022, Knight re-signed with the Timberwolves, where he went on to average 3.7 points and 1.5 rebounds in 38 appearances.

 Maine Celtics (2023)

 On July 21, 2023, Knight signed a two-way contract with the New York Knicks, but was waived on October 19.
 Three days later, he signed a two-way contract with the Boston Celtics.
 On December 12, Boston waived Knight.
 He averaged 8.9 points, 8.3 rebounds, and 1.0 blocks in 22.9 minutes in 12 games with the Maine Celtics.

 Motor City Cruise (2023–2024)

 On December 17, 2023, Knight was acquired by the Motor City Cruise after he had returned to Maine.

-Zhejiang Lions (2024–present)
+Zhejiang Lions (2024–2025)

 On August 3, 2024, Knight signed with the Zhejiang Lions of the Chinese Basketball Association.
+Knight became a CBA champion in his first year with the team as the Lions went on to win the 2024–25 CBA championship by defeating the Beijing Ducks 4–2 in a best-of-seven game finals.

+Sono Skygunners (2025–present)

+The following season, Knight signed with the Korean Basketball League's Goyang Sono Skygunners.
+He was crowned the 2026 KBL All-Star Game MVP after recording 47 points, 17 rebounds, and 9 assists.